chris-lovejoy/academic-knowledge-management/README.md

 For a more detailed description of this system, its motivations and configuration, see [this article](https://chrislovejoy.me/akm).

-(NOTE: This README is best read in Obsidian, to enable all links to be followed.)
+(NOTE: This README is best read in Obsidian, to enable all links to be visualised correctly and followed.)

 ---